What to Expect from Consultants

 - Go prepared!
 Bring your textbook, notes, syllabus, and a goal for what you would like to accomplish!

-- Tutoring is for every kind of student.
+- Consulting is for every kind of student.
 If you are earning good grades, we want to help you keep getting good grades.
 And if you need help improving your scores, we can help you!

 - This will be available to you once you arrive at USF.